telepace/nexus/deployment.md

 docker compose -f docker-compose.traefik.yml up -d
 ```

-## Deploy the Quick Forge AI
+## Deploy the nexus

-Now that you have Traefik in place you can deploy your Quick Forge AI with Docker Compose.
+Now that you have Traefik in place you can deploy your nexus with Docker Compose.

 **Note**: You might want to jump ahead to the section about Continuous Deployment with GitHub Actions.